priyankpatel40/next15-starter/README.md

 ## Styling and Theming

 This project utilizes Tailwind CSS, a utility-first CSS framework, to facilitate the creation of responsive and customizable user interfaces.
 The application supports both dark and light themes, allowing users to select their preferred visual style.
 Theme-specific styles can be implemented using Tailwind's dark mode classes.

+### Important: Environment Setup
+Before starting the server, ensure that your environment variables are properly configured.
+This project relies on several external modules and services that require keys or secrets to function correctly.

+1. Check the .env.sample file: This file provides a reference template with all the required environment variables.
+2. Create your own .env file: Use the .env.sample as a guide, and replace the placeholder values with your actual credentials and secrets.

+Note: Failure to set up these variables properly may result in runtime errors or failure to connect to essential services like databases, authentication providers, and third-party APIs.

 ### Translation (i18n) Setup